 The Role of Social Trust in Financial Decision Making through Aging

-This project, spearheaded by the Neuroeconomics Lab at Temple University and funded by the Scientific Research Network on Decision Neuroscience and Aging, views the role of social trust on how people make financial decisions.
-I am one of the leads of this neuroimaging project that compares brain behavior by age.
-I have assisted with concepting the study, all aspects of data collection, undergraduate research mentoring, neuroimaging quality assurance, and behavioral data analysis.
+This project, spearheaded by the Neuroeconomics Lab at Temple University and funded by the Scientific Research Network on Decision Neuroscience and Aging, viewed the role of social trust on how people make financial decisions.